 Yes.
 You will be asked for your 1st and 2nd preference, out of which the 2nd preference is optional.
 If you are not shortlisted for your 1st preference, your application will be considered for your 2nd preference.
 The outcome of the first option will have no bearing on the process for considering the applicant for the second option.

 This benefits applicants because sometimes there is a mismatch between the applicant’s preference and the profile desired for that specialisation.
 Sometimes, aspirants rush into applying for a specialisation on perceptions of the self or of the market that may not hold out.
 So, a second option may help aspirants get a second chance, as it were, under a different specialisation.
 Also, the Institute will not lose out on a potential good student.

 The form will be available on the online admissions portal from 22nd September 2017.

-The last date to submit the form is 16th December 2016 (revised).
+The last date to submit the form is 24th November 2017.
 We however, strongly recommend you to submit the application well in time to avoid any last minute technical glitches due to traffic congestion

 You can pay the application fees online in the following ways